 Sitting back with earphones while a tape or CD plays seems like an effortless way to learn.
 You imagine your brain to be like a sponge.
-It would soak up information the way a kitchen sponge soaks up spills.
+You think it would soak up information the way a kitchen sponge soaks up spills.

-Trouble is, the learning process doesn’t really work that way, especially when it comes to a topic that’s slightly complicated.
-The learning process has to be more active than that.
-The brain has to make connections.
+The trouble is, the learning process doesn’t work that way, especially when it comes to a topic that’s slightly complicated.
+That’s because the learning process generally has to be more active than that.
+The brain needs to make connections.
 Making connections takes a little work.
-Making connections between the material you’re trying to learn is an active process.
+Making connections between the material you’re trying to learn is generally an active process.

 Most people know this, too, though they get tempted through intrinsic laziness.
 It sounds easy this way, right?
 Surely you retain something?

-Sleep learning has a role.
-The scenario above isn’t it.
+Sleep learning, also known as passive learning, can have a role.
+The scenario above just isn’t it.

 While sleep learning doesn’t work that way for acquiring new information, listening before you slip off into REM sleep works very well for information review.
 Reviewing information helps strengthen the already existing connections, helping to affix the information in the mind.
 It helps with later information recall.
 It’s another opportunity to make those connections between synapses.

-This is information mastery and it’s part of learning as well.
+This is information mastery.
+It’s part of learning as well.

 It’s also known as memory consolidation.